dtolnay/syn/README.md

 ## Debugging

 When developing a procedural macro it can be helpful to look at what the generated code looks like.
-Use `cargo rustc -- -Zunstable-options --pretty=expanded` or the [`cargo expand`] subcommand.
+Use `cargo rustc -- -Zunstable-options -Zunpretty=expanded` or the [`cargo expand`] subcommand.

 [`cargo expand`]: https://github.com/dtolnay/cargo-expand